Pyrocene: life on a blazing planet

 Author: Kathelijne Bonne

-I came across the term Pyrocene through Roseanne Chambers' blog post "Our age of fire: the Pyrocene", in which she mentions the work of a leading fire specialist: Professor Stephen J Pyne, the writer from Arizona who has devoted his academic career to fire.
+I came across the term Pyrocene through Roseanne Chambers' blog post "Our age of fire: the Pyrocene" (see sources), in which she mentions the work of a leading fire specialist: Professor Stephen J Pyne, the writer from Arizona who has devoted his academic career to fire.
 He spent 15 years fighting wildfires.
 "How humans created fire and fire made us human," is the title of his 2015 article in Aeon, in which he coined the term Pyrocene.

-One of his latest books is "The Pyrocene: How we created an age of fire and what happens next."
 He notes that not one but two worlds are burning: the living world through wildfires and the life of the past world through the burning of fossil fuels.

 Start of the Pyrocene